Douglas Jung: Political career

-Douglas Jung joined the Progressive Conservative Party in the early 1950s.
-He had vowed not to join the Liberal Party of Canada because of its racist legislation against Chinese in the past.
-Jung was elected as an MP in 1957, representing the riding of Vancouver Centre, under the John Diefenbaker government.
+Jung had vowed not to join the Liberal Party of Canada because of its racist legislation against Chinese in the past.
+Following the 1955 death of George Churchill Moxham, who represented Vancouver Centre in the Legislative Assembly of British Columbia, Jung was nominated as the BC Progressive Conservative candidate for the riding.
+He lost to Social Credit candidate Leslie Peterson in the January 1956 by-election, but still became the first Canadian of Chinese descent to run for a seat provincially or federally.

+He then ran in the 1957 federal election as a candidate for the Progressive Conservative Party under John Diefenbaker, and defeated the incumbent Liberal candidate Ralph Campney to become MP for Vancouver Centre.
 In his maiden speech in the House of Commons, he urged Canada to take a leading role in serving as a bridge to the Pacific Rim countries.
+He was handily re-elected in the following year's federal election.

-Jung's other achievements include taking part in the debate on the implementation in 1960 by the Hon.
-Ellen Fairclough, Minister of Citizenship and Immigration, of the Chinese Adjustment Statement Program that granted amnesty to illegal immigrants from Hong Kong, also known as "Paper Sons".
-He also represented Canada in the United Nations as an alternate member of the Legal Delegation to the United Nations (Source: Department of Foreign Affairs).
+Jung's other achievements include taking part in the debate on the implementation in 1960 by Ellen Fairclough, Minister of Citizenship and Immigration, of the Chinese Adjustment Statement Program that granted amnesty to illegal immigrants from Hong Kong, also known as "paper sons".
+He also represented Canada in the United Nations as an alternate member of the Legal Delegation to the United Nations.

+Jung was defeated in the 1962 federal election by Liberal John Robert Nicholson; voters in Vancouver's Chinatown community had become disillusioned by his handling of the amnesty issue, in which they viewed Jung as siding with government authorities against Chinese Canadians.
+Progressive Conservatives had also tried to strike 500-600 Chinese voters from the rolls in order to mitigate this issue.
+He returned to his legal practice after losing re-election; he ran again in the 1963 and 1965 federal elections, but lost to Nicholson both times.

+Honours and other achievements

 His profusion of honours included the Order of Canada and the Order of British Columbia, the highest honours a citizen can receive from the federal and provincial governments, respectively.
-Other awards came from the Chinese Benevolent Association, S.U.C.C.E.S.S.
-Chinese Cultural Centre, Chinese Canadian National Council and Chinese Association in Moose Jaw, Saskatchewan, Thunder Bay and Toronto, Ontario, as well as the Quebec Japanese Canadian Citizenship Association in Montreal.
+Other awards came from the Chinese Benevolent Association, S.U.C.C.E.S.S., Chinese Canadian National Council and Chinese Association in Moose Jaw, Saskatchewan, Thunder Bay and Toronto, Ontario, as well as the Quebec Japanese Canadian Citizenship Association in Montreal.